sizani/sizani/README.md

-# sizani-aws
+# sizani
-An AWS cloud information and reporting framework.
-You can avoid writing scripts and use YAML to get a complete information about your infrastructure running on AWS.
+A cloud status and reporting framework.
+You can avoid writing scripts and using generic command line tool to check stats or monitor your cloud resource instead use YAML to get a complete information about your infrastructure running on Cloud in a json format or beautify tabular format.
 I have tested the framework on Mac, Ubuntu and Windows 10.

 ## Getting Started